How to Avoid Inheritance Tax on Property

 The inheritance tax threshold is £325,000 however an additional allowance called the ‘main residence’ allowance was introduced in 2017 / 2018 which allows you to leave a greater tax free amount when a residence is passed to a direct descendant such as a child, step-child or grandchild.

-This new additional nil-rate allowance is set to increase annually up to 2020 / 2021 at which time it will increase in line with Consumer Prices Index (CPR).
-Here’s how it will work and how it affects the current Inheritance Tax threshold of £325,000.
+This additional nil-rate allowance was designed to increase annually up to 2020 / 202,1 at which point it would grow in line with the Consumer Prices Index (CPR).
+However, it has now been frozen at £175,000 until 2027 / 2028.

 What is the inheritance tax threshold for married couples?